Seriously, What’s Making All These Mysterious Space Signals?

 In astronomy, the study of fast radio bursts can sometimes feel like a game of Clue.

 Astronomy can be, in some ways, a bit like the classic board game Clue.
 Scientists explore a sprawling but ultimately contained world, collecting pieces of information and testing out theories about a big mystery.
-You can’t cover every corner, but with the right combination of strategy and luck, you can gather enough clues to make a reasonable guess at the tidy answer —who, where, and how—enclosed in a little yellow envelope at the center of it all.
+You can’t cover every corner, but with the right combination of strategy and luck, you can gather enough clues to make a reasonable guess at the tidy answer—who, where, and how—enclosed in a little yellow envelope at the center of it all.

 Only, instead of a fictional killer, astronomers are trying to track down the source of strange flashes of radio signals that reach Earth from the depths of space.